-How does Artificial Intelligence Play into the Real World
+How does AI Play into the Real World

 Today, we have examples of technology mimicking humanity that, in certain settings, are indistinguishable.
 For example, Twitter was the subject of a recent Pew Research survey that estimated two-thirds of tweets to popular websites are bots.
 Bots are known to actively spread fake news, disrupt stats, push specific political narratives, target facebook users with ads, and even manipulate elections.
 The disruption and confusion caused by bots in the last year was massive.
 But they were just using simple Twitter bots.
 Imagine if they were using Google’s latest technology!

 Google has recently released their Google Duplex, an AI designed “for conducting natural conversations to carry out “real world” tasks over the phone.
 The technology is directed towards completing specific tasks, such as scheduling certain types of appointments.”
 In a demonstration, Duplex called both a hair salon and a restaurant.
 The employees who answered the phone had no idea that they were speaking to a machine.
 Now, Google would never use this technology for evil, because they are apolitical.
 But imagine this type of technology in the hands of a foreign government.
 You thought the Twitter bots were bad?
 Imagine having millions of robocalls by an AI with the voice of the candidates running.
 The ensuing misinformation could cause a Republican candidate to suddenly become a Democrat overnight.
 AI and how it relates to humanity will play into the future of cybersecurity heavily.